metur100/2D-game/README.md

 This is my first game and it is still in development.
 I will add more abilities and characters in the fautures.

-GO FULL SCREEN TO SEE ALL ABILITIES!

-This game is about 2D arena fighting: Knight, Dragon, HolyKnight and Hunter.
+This game is about 2D arena fighting, where you can choose between: Knight, Dragon, HolyKnight and Hunter.
 Currently it is a game for 2 players.

-Controls:
+## Controls:

-Player on left in champion selection screen:
+# Player on left in champion selection screen:

 W - jump
 A - move left on x axes